Strong Passwords - Guidelines

 In this article:

-The importance of a strong password
+The importance of a strong, unique password

-6 tips for secure passwords
+Tips for secure passwords

 1. Make each password long and strong.

 The more characters in your password, the stronger it is.
+Short passwords can easily be cracked by an attacker, especially if they use common words.

-Examples are "Don't forget to stand" or "stopping-woods-snowy-evening".
+2. Use multiple words to create a passphrase you can easily remember: Examples are "Don't forget to stand" or "stopping-woods-snowy-evening".

 3. Create a unique password for each account.

-4. Keep passwords a secret.
+4. Keep your passwords secret.

 5. Never use public computers to log in to your online accounts.

+6. Use Two-Factor Authentication whenever possible.
 Set up Two-Factor Authentication (2FA) on your McGill account.

 Use a password manager